How to create a social media marketing strategy for your small business

-From the search results, you can visit competitor websites to find out which social channels they’re using and the type of content they’re posting.
+From the search results, you can visit competitor websites to find out which social channels they’re using, gauge their social presence (i.e. how often they post), and the type of content they’re posting.

-Before long, you’ll see a pattern developing of which channels are most popular and which type of content performs best.
+Before long, you’ll see a pattern developing of which social media networks are most popular and which type of content performs best.

 View this post on Instagram